wjp0369/autoclicker/README.md

 I play games.
 You play games.
 Sometimes, we all need an autoclicker.
 Type that into Google, and what do you see?
 A bunch of crap, trial-based, and frankly over-complicated programs to waste your time.
 AutoClick doesn't do that.
 With AutoClick, you can change what you'll need.
 I made this because I was tired of jitter-clicking, and none of the autoclickers you can find online are worth it.

+To download it, head on over to "Releases" on the right-side of the website.
+Click "AutoClick by wjp0369.zip",

 Enjoy!
   - wjp0369